bagashyt/learn_golang_echo/README.md

-# Send Mail
+# Read Write XLSX File

-Send email with golang using (gomail)[https://gopkg.in/gomail.v2]
+Read and write Xlsx with golang using (Excelize)[github.com/360EntSecGroup-Skylar/excelize]

-generate (app password)[https://myaccount.google.com/apppasswords] google

 ## How to run program